Fahrerbunker

 The Fahrerbunker is an air raid shelter located near the Reich Chancellery in Berlin, Germany.

+Overview

-It was part of a subterranean bunker complex constructed in two phases in 1936 and 1944.
-The bunker was used as a garage for Nazi vehicles, and was closely linked to the nearby Führerbunker.
+The bunker was part of a subterranean bunker complex constructed in two phases in 1936 and 1944.
+The bunker was used as a garage for Nazi leaders vehicles, and was closely linked to the nearby Führerbunker.

 Discovery

-During the summer of 1990, Pink Floyd performed at the Potsdamer Platz, in a celebration of the fall of the Berlin Wall.
+In mid-1990, Pink Floyd performed at the Potsdamer Platz in a celebration of the fall of the Berlin Wall.
 During preparations for the concert, workers found the fully intact Fahrerbunker, still furnished.
 The bunker notably featured propaganda artwork featuring SS officers.
 The bunker was left intact and sealed shut.